-Estes Park county’s Lake Estes is a popular summer resort located in the heart of the Rocky Mountains.
-Surrounded by both the Rocky Mountain National park and Roosevelt National Forest, Lake Estes’s 4-mile long shoreline is a living proof that good things come in small packages.
+Estes Park County’s Lake Estes is a popular summer resort located in the heart of the Rocky Mountains.
+Surrounded by both the Rocky Mountain National Park and Roosevelt National Forest, Lake Estes’s 4-mile-long shoreline is living proof that good things come in small packages.

 Kayaks, stand-up paddleboards, pontoon boats, and other watercraft are available for rent at the Lake Estes Marina – boat launches are located next to the marina.
 However, if your family is up for a fishing adventure, Lake Estes’s abundant supply of brown trout, yellow perch, tiger muskie, and walleye means no one will go home empty-handed.

 Quaint and secluded, Lake Pagosa offers beautiful mountain scenery just 10 minutes outside Pagosa Springs.
 Unlike other Colorado lakes, Lake Pagosa is seldom crowded with visitors – though, once you dive in it’s a different story.
 Anglers can find a wide variety of species in Lake Pagosa’s waters such as green sunfish, black crappie, yellow perch, triploid grass carp, as well as various types of trouts.
 Jetskiing, canoeing, and motorized boating can all be practiced either in the lake or in the many streams and rivers nearby.